Mariners vs. Twins Player Props Betting Odds

-Player prop bet options for Carlos Correa, Julio Rodriguez and others are listed when the Minnesota Twins host the Seattle Mariners at Target Field on Monday (first pitch at 7:40 PM ET).
+Those looking to place a player prop bet can find odds on Carlos Correa, Julio Rodriguez and others in the Minnesota Twins-Seattle Mariners matchup at Target Field on Tuesday at 7:40 PM ET.

 Bet on this matchup or its props with BetMGM!